Bitl/Quake-Screensaver/README.md

 # QuakeScreensaver
 WinQuake modified to act like a screensaver.
+Based off of https://github.com/philipbuuck/Quake-VS2015

+## Installation
+You must have a legit copy of Quake, or you need the Shareware version.
+Copy the .scr file from the releases into your Quake directory, then right-click and click Install.
+Note that it will load up twice.
+This is normal.

+## Compile
 Requires VS2015 to compile.
-To install as a screensaver, change the .exe file extension to .scr Based off of https://github.com/philipbuuck/Quake-VS2015
+To install as a screensaver, change the .exe file extension to .scr